dmsergeev/dmsergeev.github.io/_posts/2018-08-05-docker-entrypoint.md

 ---
 published: true
-title: Beward the shell form of ENTRYPOINT
+title: The pitfalls of ENTRYPOINT's shell form
 ---
-## A New Post

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.